hamidreza-83/Project-Server-Android/README.md

-Movie List App - Android End-of-Term Project 🚀
+Movie List App - Android Final Project 🚀

-This Android application, developed as an end-of-term project, demonstrates how to connect an Android application to a backend server, consume a RESTful API, and display the results in a modern, scrollable list using Jetpack Compose.
-It showcases key aspects of modern Android development, including efficient UI rendering and robust data handling.
+Hi this is My Final project for android class in university this is a simple android app with kotlin and jetpack compose that can fetch the movies list with api from the server and show the list in a LazyColumn

 🌟 Features